Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 ping-pong continues.
 This problem needs addressing to avoid scalability limitations.

-The ping-pong can be pevented by electing a leader LNS for a device and announcing the decision to others using a C2D message.
-An LNS receiving such a message will then close that connection so that Edge Hub does't continue to maintain the connection in the open state through retires.
+The ping-pong can be prevented by electing a leader LNS for a device through the function race determination and as a fallback announcing the decision to others using a C2D message.
+An LNS receiving such a message will then close that connection so that Edge Hub doesn't continue to maintain the connection in the open state through retires.
 The handling of the message needs to know:

 - It can close the connection right now, without interfering with a currently running operation, such as a message delivery where the message could be